jrsathya/jrsathya/README.md

 I am an SAP Integration Consultant with 5 years of enterprise integration experience.
 </p>
 <p align="center">
-This repo is my hands-on playground where I build real-world integration patterns to sharpen my skills and share my learnings.
+This repository is a hands-on record where I break down each palette function into focused iFlows — covering every scenario from basic to advanced to sharpen my skills and share my learnings.
 </p>

 <br>